abraunegg/onedrive/docs/business-shared-items.md

 ## Syncing OneDrive Business Shared Files
 There are two methods to support the syncing OneDrive Business Shared Files with the OneDrive Application
 1. Add a 'shortcut' to your 'My Files' for the file, which creates a URL shortcut to the file which can be followed when using a Linux Window Manager (Gnome, KDE etc) and the link will open up in a browser.
 Microsoft Windows only supports this option.
-2. Use `--sync-shared-files` to sync all files shared with you to your local disk.
+2. Use `--sync-shared-files` option to sync all files shared with you to your local disk.
 If you use this method, you can utilise any 'client side filtering' rules that you have created to filter out files you do not want locally.
 This option will create a new folder locally, with sub-folders named after the person who shared the data with you.

 ### Syncing OneDrive Business Shared Files using Option 1
 1. As per the above method for adding folders, select the shared file, then select to 'Add shorcut' to the file